 How to Easily Install WordPress in a Subdirectory

 Today I will demonstrate how to install WordPress in a subdirectory.
 There are no additional plugins needed, but you will need access to your websites cPanel, which is provided by your web host.
 Since you will be creating a subdirectory in an existing domain name that is in use, you should create a backup of your website before continuing.
 This will ensure that if something goes wrong, you will be able to revert to when the previous version when everything was working.

 Head over to your cPanel provided by your web host.
 Click on the File Manager option.

-Your WordPress files should be located under the public_html directory.
+Your WordPress files should be located in the public_html directory.
 You will want to create a new subdirectory in this section.
 Add a new directory by creating a new folder.
 Make sure you do not name the folder something that is already in use.
 The folder name is also what your visitors will type into the URL to find it, so make sure it is appropriately named for them.
-This will cause errors and it is best if avoided.
+This will cause errors, and it is best if avoided.
 Also never leave a space in any of your files names.
-Fill in any spaces with a “-“, for example, New Directory should be New-Directory.
+Fill in any spaces with a hyphen.
+For example, New Directory should be New-Directory.

 The newly created folder is now empty.
 You now need to install WordPress in the folder.
 Visit the download page of WordPress.org and download the WordPress files.
 Begin the process by clicking on the “Download WordPress 4.8.3” button.
 The file you downloaded will be a zipped version.

 Upload the zipped WordPress-4.8.3 folder that you just downloaded into your newly create subdirectory folder.
 Once it is in the newly created directory, you will need to unzip the file by clicking on the extract button.
 Once it is done, you should see a WordPress folder appear.
 You can now delete the zipped file.